TashaTJ/pawsome-portraits-v4/TESTING.md

 ## Responsiveness

-Responsive design tests were carried out manually using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and then toying with different devices including iphone13, 12, 11, Ipad Pro, Airbook, Macbook and Galaxy Note 8.
+Responsive design tests were carried out manually using [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/).

-On wide display types the contents of the site are restricted in width to 2000px.
-This helps the UX by not spreading the content too wide on the extra wide screens.
+This included:
+- Iphone SE, XR, 12pro
+- Pixel 5
+- Samsung Galaxy S8, S20 Ultra, A51/71
+- Ipad Air & Mini
+- Surface pro 7 & duo
+- Galaxy Fold
+- Nest Hub & Hub Max

+I also tested on iphone13, Ipad Pro, Macbook and Galaxy Note 8.
+The only known issues are with the Galaxy fold, where images are not rendering correctly.
+In future this could be solved via more specific media queires.
+Otherwise all content and imagery appeared to render as inteneded on all sited devices.

 ## A11y Color Contrast Accessibility Checker